z76316/z76316.github.io/_pages/about.md

 ### News

 - Oct.
+2023: One paper accepted by NeurIPS 2023 AI for Science Workshop

+- Oct.
 2023: One paper selected as CIKM 2023 Best Demo Paper Honorable Mention

 - Oct.
 2023: One paper selected as AMIA 2023 Best Student Paper Finalist